scoverage/sbt-coveralls/README.md

 ## New in 0.0.3-SNAPSHOT

  * You must now add `seq(com.github.theon.coveralls.CoverallsPlugin.coverallsSettings: _*)` to your `build.sbt`.
 This is to support multi project builds.
+ * Multi project build support!
- * Bug Fix: unicode characters encoded correctly
+ * Bug Fix: unicode characters in source files now decoded/encoded correctly
  * New ways to [specify your repo token](#specifying-your-repo-token)
- * Support for [different encodings](#custom-encoding) of source files
+ * Support for [different source file encodings](#custom-source-file-encoding) of source files

 ## Installation